Most same-sex couples are eager to start building their families and achieve their parenthood dreams.

 The Surrogacy Process for the LGBTQ Community

-Surrogacy is a well-known option for gay men who are looking to be generically tied to their children and lesbians who are not able to carry a pregnancy or conceive on their own.
+Surrogacy is a well-known option for gay men who are looking to be genetically tied to their children and lesbians who are not able to carry a pregnancy or conceive on their own.
 When it comes to LGBTQ surrogacy, the pregnancy will typically be created using IVF, an egg donor, and a gestational carrier.
 The process is the same as it would be for straight intended parents, but there are some points that same-sex couples need to talk about before starting this process.

 First, you will have to decide who is going to be genetically related to the child.
 Unlike surrogacy for heterosexual couples, where in most cases both parents can provide their genetic material to create an embryo, same-sex parents will have to decide whose egg or sperm will be used.
 Some prospective fathers will often decide to have multiple eggs fertilized using both partners’ sperm, allowing either or both of them to be the biologically linked to the child.